JSamoes/msa-nose/README.md

 ### /api/v1/noAPIGateway

-This endpoint will return true if an API gateway should be used (microservice count > 50).
+This endpoint will return true if an API gateway is used.

 ### /api/v1/inappropriateServiceIntimacy